Poppy tea: Netherlands

 In the Netherlands, all parts of Papaver somniferum after harvesting (except for the seeds) are illegal by law, as they are Listed as drugs in the Opium Law.
 Because of use for decorative purposes, the trade in, and possession of dried Papaver somniferum is not actively prosecuted.
 Trade in, or possession of dried Papaver somniferum with the intention of drug use can be prosecuted.
 The dried seed pod of Papaver somniferum is easily obtainable as it is commonly available for decorative use.
 Many varieties, strains, and cultivars of Papaver somniferum are in existence, and the alkaloid content can vary significantly.

 United States

-In the United States it is legal to purchase poppy seeds, but all other parts of the plant are considered Schedule II controlled substances under the federal Controlled Substance Act of 1970.
-Unwashed poppy seeds used to make poppy tea may contain lethal concentrations of morphine and codeine.
-The Opium Poppy Exclusion Act of 1942 bans growing the poppy in many cases but is generally not a problem for gardeners as the plant is widely grown for the flowers and for seeds for replanting and cooking.
+In the United States it is legal to purchase poppy seeds, but all other parts of the plant are considered Schedule II controlled substances under the federal Controlled Substances Act of 1970.
+Unwashed poppy seeds can potentially contain lethal concentrations of morphine but only in excessively large quantities (e.g. multiple pounds of seeds).
+The Opium Poppy Exclusion Act of 1942 bans growing the poppy in many cases but is generally not a problem for gardeners as the plant is widely grown for the flowers, and for seeds for replanting and cooking.
 For much of US history poppies were a significant cash crop, and the government encouraged farmers to grow more poppies for medicinal use during wars up to World War I. It is, however, manufacture of a schedule II substance to create a drink for the opium content, and the possession of it is illegal as well.